 Hard Money Loan Letter of Intent

 Congratulations – your efforts have finally paid off and your offer is accepted.
 Now it’s time to confirm your property’s money-making potential and ensure timely closing of your loan.
-Our underwriters will use recent sales in the neighborhood to determine its after-repair value.
+Our underwriters will use recent sales in the neighborhood to determine your rehab’s after-repair value.
 They will also discuss with you the details of your planned renovation.

 Based on this and on the personal information you’ve provided before, they will issue a Letter of Intent (LOI).
 An LOI spells out all the details of your hard money loan including the amount, term, interest rates, and closing costs associated with it.
 It is our commitment to fund a specific loan secured by a specific property provided it meets our underwriting criteria.
 Such criteria are pretty simple and include clear title, satisfactory appraisal, and proper property insurance.
 We’ll start underwriting your file once you review and sign a Letter of Intent.
 We can close your hard money loan literally within days of issuing a Letter of Intent.